upstart-gg/upstart/packages/sdk/generated-docs.md

 A brick is mainly defined by those properties (non exhaustive):
 - `type`: the type of the brick (e.g. `text`, `image`, `video`, `container` etc.)
-- `props`: the properties of the brick (e.g. `text`, `image`, `video`, etc.).
-See below for the available props per brick type.
+- `props`: the properties of the brick (e.g. `text`, `image`, `video`, etc.)
 - `mobileProps`: the optional properties of the brick for mobile devices.
 Merged with the `props` object.
 This is useful for bricks that have different properties for mobile devices.
 - `$children`: For container-bricks only.
 An array of children bricks.

+### Common props

+- `hidden`: optional `object`.
+  - `desktop`: required `boolean`.
+  - `mobile`: required `boolean`.
+- `preset`: optional `string`.
+The styles preset of the component, used to maintain styles consistency across the application.
+  * surface-1: Surface elevation 1, light background with dark text.
+  * surface-2: Surface elevation 2, slightly darker background with dark text.
+  * surface-3: Surface elevation 3, even darker background with dark text.
+  * bold-primary: Bold display on primary-700 background.
+  * bold-secondary: Bold display on secondary-700 background.
+  * bold-accent: Bold display on accent-700 background.
+  * medium-primary: Filled display on primary-200 background.
+  * medium-secondary: Medium display on secondary-200 background.
+  * medium-accent: Medium display on accent-200 background.
+  * subtle-primary: Subtle display on primary-100 background and 1px border.
+  * subtle-secondary: Subtle display on secondary-100 background and 1px border.
+  * subtle-accent: Subtle display on accent-100 background and 1px border.
+  * preset-none: No background and no border.
+Useful for bricks inside a card or a container that already have a surface/background.
+.
+Default: `"preset-none"`.
+Values: `surface-1`, `surface-2`, `surface-3`, `bold-primary`, `bold-secondary`, `bold-accent`, `medium-primary`, `medium-secondary`, `medium-accent`, `subtle-primary`, `subtle-secondary`, `subtle-accent`, `preset-none`

 ### Presets
 Most of the bricks have a prop called `preset` that will help you style it.
 When present, you MUST use it.
-List of presets:

-- `surface-1`: Surface 1.
-Surface elevation 1
-- `surface-2`: Surface 2.
-Surface elevation 2
-- `surface-3`: Surface 3.
-Surface elevation 3
-- `bold-primary`: Bold Primary.
-Bold display on primary-700 background
-- `bold-secondary`: Bold Secondary.
-Bold display on secondary-700 background
-- `bold-accent`: Bold Accent.
-Bold display on accent-700 background
-- `medium-primary`: Medium Primary.
-Filled display on primary-200 background
-- `medium-secondary`: Medium Secondary.
-Medium display on secondary-200 background
-- `medium-accent`: Medium Accent.
-Medium display on accent-200 background
-- `subtle-primary`: Subtle Primary.
-Subtle display on primary-100 background and 1px border
-- `subtle-secondary`: Subtle Secondary.
-Subtle display on secondary-100 background and 1px border
-- `subtle-accent`: Subtle Accent.
-Subtle display on accent-100 background and 1px border
-- `preset-none`: None.
-No background and no border.
-This is useful for bricks inside a card or a container that already have a surface/background.

 ## Variants
 Some bricks have a prop called `variants` that can be used to change the look and/or layout of the brick.